 How to Get a Home Loan With Bad Credit in Just 6 Steps

-Can you buy a house with bad credit?
+Is it possible to buy a house with bad credit?
 Take steps to repair your credit, and learn about programs designed to help borrowers with less-than-ideal credit find the right home loan.

 Before You Begin…